-With tickets now on sale for this year's Badminton Horse Trials (3-7 May 2017), excitement is already building at Horse & Hound HQ.
+With just a week to go until the start of this year's Badminton Horse Trials (3-7 May 2017), excitement is building at Horse & Hound HQ.
 We've dug into the archives to find some of the event's biggest rider frighteners through history.
 Nerves of steel would be an understatement...

 In 1962, Anneli Drummond-Hay sailed around the sizeable cross-country course to take the title, having won the inaugural Burghley with Merely-A-Monarch the previous year.
 Two years earlier Anneli had finished third at Badminton with Perhaps — a horse that she had saved from the slaughterhouse, paying just £15 for him.